 David’s case was supported by leading charity Human Rights Watch who called for David’s immediate release and the charges to be dropped in 2016 in this press release.
 He was also supported by Prisoners Abroad, Detained in Dubai, International Campaign for Freedom in the UAE and countless leading politicians and lawyers such as Alun Jones QC of Great James’ Street Chambers.

-“David Haigh struck me as an honest intelligent witness who gave his evidence with calm dignity. … I believed him when he said he was lured to Dubai.
-I believed his evidence when he indicated that high ranking Emiratis have influence over and access to the police and other aspects of civil society.
+David Haigh struck me as an honest intelligent witness who gave his evidence with calm dignity.
+He was obviously a man who had been significantly physically and psychologically damaged by his ordeal in the UAE . … I believed his evidence when he indicated that high ranking Emiratis have influence over and access to the police and other aspects of civil society.
 I have no doubt he was telling the truth about seeing a civilian lawyer who acted for his former employers, in Bur Dubai Police Station in the company of a police officer pointing at him, before being questioned and beaten by police.
 The clear inference that that civilian lawyer had influence as to how he was badly treated and abused by the police, is irresistible.
 I fully accept he was repeatedly seriously assaulted by Dubai police officers and Tasered while detained at Bur Dubai Police Station.
 I accept he was interrogated and forced to sign a document in Arabic the content of which he could not understand.
 Thereafter, I believed the account he gave of squalid, overcrowded and insanitary detention conditions in Bur Dubai Police Station.
 I further believe he was sexually assaulted and raped in the car park of that Police station during his detention.
 I am also satisfied that the evidence he gave about poor consular access and no consular protection while in custody is true.
-In addition I believed him when he said the police authorities were both actively engaged in institutionalized racism against non-Muslims and non-Emiratis within the detention block and complicit in the racial abuse administered to non-Muslims by local prisoners within the detention centre.
+In addition I believed him when he said the police authorities were both actively engaged in institutionalised racism against non-Muslims and non-Emiratis within the detention block and complicit in the racial abuse administered to non-Muslims by local prisoners within the detention centre.
 Albeit, I held Lord Rowbotham’ s document inadmissible in evidence, if I had to judge between its content based upon a single day’s observation in one detention centre/prison in Dubai and the sustained ordeal endured by David Haigh who was held in 4 different custodial settings in Dubai over almost two years, I would have had little hesitation in preferring the direct tested evidence of David Haigh over the untested and limited narrative in the Lord Rowbotham document.